 Tear trough filler complications

-You can now take a DNA test from BSure Medical.
-See which clinics offer lip filler allergy tests here: Clinics that offer allergy testing.
+You can now take a DNA test from BSure Medical to assess potential sensitivity.
+See which clinics offer lip filler allergy testing here: Clinics that offer allergy testing.

-The most common complications after lip filler treatment are:
+The most common complications after lip filler treatment include:

 You can reduce the risk of complications after lip filler treatment by:

-Choose a practitioner with the necessary experience (several years)
+Selecting a practitioner with appropriate experience (several years in aesthetic medicine)

-Make sure you are treated with a premium brand filler
+Making sure you are treated with a high-quality, reputable dermal filler brand

 Search, compare and book a injectable or filler treatment